ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

     R   E   y   k   W   R   _   5   Z   f   k   s   I   @   V   _   c   k   b   P   v   Z   u   q   a   k   q   K   B   W   y   0   r   W   t   R   j   5   Z   O   P   D   R   s   r   h   q   m   w   8   o   h   I   X   3   x   E

 ## Find all h in grid and evalute possible starts
 Now I could check the grid for all h's and see, if the path based of the paper-directions lead to the flagstart "he2024{".
-That was archived by the following to methods (including the helper method for walking through the grid):
+That was archived by the following two methods (including the helper method for walking through the grid):

     const paperCode = [ // x = unknown path
         "l","u","u","l","u","l","d","x","x","x",        // After playing with the unknown letters around, I could figure out that the first line has one character less than the other two.